dev-loki/blog/content/blog/2024-11-22_magic-numbers.md

 This won't catch resetting the variable in runtime, but will complain when run with [ruff](https://astral.sh/ruff) or [mypy](https://www.mypy-lang.org).

-## Magic Numbers

-Magic numbers are numbers/string literals which are used as const and where the actual use is not directly known.

 ## Examples

 ### HTTP Status Codes